TANGhuiq/Unet_with_VAE/README.md

 git clone https://github.com/TANGhuiq/Unet_with_VAE.git
 ```

-## Contributing to Unet_with_VAE
-To contribute to Unet_with_VAE, follow these steps:
-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Contributors
 Thanks to the following people who have contributed to this project:
 - [@TANGhuiq](https://github.com/TANGhuiq) (The original creator)